-7. Impairment loss on Mining Assets
+6. Impairment loss on Mining Assets

-The Wolftram Camp Mine has been on care and maintenance since 2016 and the Company has no plans to restart operations and has received no offers to purchase the assets.
-Management considered these to be indicators of impairment.
-Subsequent to September 30, 2018, WCM, which holds the interest in the Wolftram Camp Mine, was placed into voluntary receivership (Note 19).
-The Wolftram Camp Mine CGU has been written down to its estimated recoverable amount of Nil.
+The Wolftram Camp Mine has been on care and maintenance since 2016.
+During the six months ended March 31, 2019, the Board of Directors of the Company determined that it was in the best interests of the Company to cease expending further funds towards refurbishment and maintenance of WCM and TM and, consequently, the Company caused WCM and TM to be placed into voluntary liquidation with all requisite approvals received.
+The Wolftram Camp Mine CGU has been written down to its estimated recoverable amount.
 The recoverable amount was based on a fair value less cost to sell model.
-As a result, an impairment loss of \$12,757 was recognized of which \$7,651 was allocated to plant and equipment and \$5,106 to mineral property acquisition and development costs.
+As a result, an impairment loss of \$12,757 was recognized for the year ended September 30, 2018, of which \$7,651 was allocated to plant and equipment and \$5,106 to mineral property acquisition and development costs.
+During the period ended March 31, 2019, \$4,150 of this impairment loss was reversed.